-LIVE is the title of a malicious program, belonging to the Dharma ransomware family.
-Systems infected with it - have their data encrypted and receive ransom demands for the decryption tools/software.
-As this ransomware encrypts, all filenames are appended with a unique ID, developers' email address and the ".LIVE" extension.
+LIVE is a malicious program belonging to the Dharma ransomware family.
+Systems infected with it have their data encrypted and users receive ransom demands for decryption tools/software.
+When this ransomware encrypts, all filenames are appended with a unique ID, the developer's email address and the ".LIVE" extension.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

 These sums typically vary between three and four digits (in USD).
-Digital currencies (mainly, cryptocurrencies) are usually used for ransoms, as transactions of them are difficult/impossible to trace.
-To ensure data safety, it is recommended to keep backups in unplugged storage devices and/or remote servers (ideally, in multiple separate locations).
+Digital currencies (mainly, cryptocurrencies) are used for ransoms, as these transactions are difficult/impossible to trace.
+To ensure data safety, you are advised to keep backups on unplugged storage devices and/or remote servers (ideally, in multiple separate locations).

 How did ransomware infect my computer?

-|Threat Type||Ransomware, Crypto Virus, Files locker|
+|Threat Type||Ransomware, Crypto Virus, Files locker.|

-|Encrypted Files Extension||.LIVE (files are also appended with a unique ID and cyber criminals' email address)|
+|Encrypted Files Extension||.LIVE (files are also appended with a unique ID and the cyber criminals' email address).|

-|Ransom Demanding Message||FILES ENCRYPTED.txt and text presented in the pop-up window|
+|Ransom Demand Message||FILES ENCRYPTED.txt and text presented in the pop-up window.|

 |Cyber Criminal Contactemail@example.com|